arduino/help-center-content/content/Arduino Cloud/Web Editor/If-your-board-is-not-detected-by-Arduino-Web-Editor.md

 id: 360018131160
 ---

-If your board is not detected by Arduino Web Editor, a red cross icon will be displayed in the board selector.
+If the selected board in Arduino Web Editor could not be detected, the board selector will display a red cross.

 ![Web Editor with red cross icon showing in the board selector menu ](img/WebEditor_Red_cross.png)